 16.4.1 Handling Compressed Gas Cylinders (Top)

-There are a number of ways that compressed gases can be handled safely.
 Always practice the following when handling compressed gases:

 - When transporting cylinders:

 - Always use a hand truck equipped with a chain or belt for securing the cylinder.
 Full size cylinders weigh up to 300 pounds.

 - Make sure the protective cap covers the cylinder valve.